AZ-0/Scripts/CONTRIBUTING.md

 # Contribution Guidelines

+Beware!
+This project and the provided scripts are all distributed under the [Unlicense](https://unlicense.org).
+That is, by contributing you accept to waive all rights on your contribution and put it in the public domain.
+We still keep track of who has contributed to what to some extent though.

+If you still want to contribute, please read the following!

 ## Structure
 - Each topic must have its dedicated folder.
 - You can nest folders for subtopics.